Tanzmarie/PRSS-DE-EC/README.md

 The repository serves as a foundation for replication for the results discussed in the retrospective economic evaluation of group testing in the COVID-19 pandemic.
 It includes:

-- Simulation studies under a varying parameters.
+- Simulation studies under varying parameters
-- Visualization of the results.
+- Visualization of the results
-- Data on the incidence rate of SARS-CoV-2 in Germany.
+- Data on the incidence rate of SARS-CoV-2 in Germany